Community Detection in Multiplex Networks: Results

 In order to answer \rev{\textbf{Q2}} (i.e., ``To what extent do the evaluated methods produce similar community structures?'', cf. Section \ref{sec:experiments}), we performed pairwise comparisons between the selected methods, in order to determine the similarity between the community structures produced by each \rev{pair} of methods on each network.

-Based on the results presented in \rev{S}ection \ref{sssec:results_glob_acc}, we focus on the following selected networks: \textsf{PEP, SNP, and MIX}.
-More specifically, Figure~\ref{fig:pws:omega_n_comparision} reports on the results of pairwise analysis among Pillar Equal Partitioning and Semi-Pillar Non-equal Partitioning, while Figure~\ref{fig:pws:omega_n_comparision_2} reports on the results of pairwise analysis among Mixed networks.\footnote{The executions were stopped if not terminated within 24 hours.
-These cases are left blank in the reported heatmaps.}

-All results are organized as heatmaps reporting the Omega index values for the pairwise similarities.
-We show Omega index values in the main paper for a matter of homogeneity, i.e., since NMI cannot be applied to overlapping solutions.
+Figure~\ref{fig:pws:omega_n_comparision} reports on the results of pairwise analysis among Pillar Equal Partitioning and Semi-Pillar Non-equal Partitioning\revm{, with} Omega index values for the pairwise similarities.
+We show Omega index values for a matter of homogeneity, since NMI cannot be applied to overlapping solutions.

-The results shown in Figure~\ref{fig:pws:omega_n_comparision} confirm and expand the understanding of the methods we have described so far.
+The\revm{se} results confirm and expand the understanding of the methods we have described so far.
 In the case of Pillar Equal Partitioning networks, almost all the methods produce very similar structures, with the notable exception of \textsf{ML-CPM} and \textsf{LART}.
-In the case of Semi-Pillar partitioning communities the similarities are much smaller with few notable exemptions: \textsf{Infomap$_{no}$} returns communities extremely similar to those returned by \textsf{GLouvain$_h$} and both also show a strong similarity ($0.7$) with the communities returned from the flattening-based methods.
+In the case of Semi-Pillar \revm{P}artitioning communities the similarities are much smaller with few notable ex\revm{c}eptions: \textsf{Infomap$_{no}$} returns communities extremely similar to those returned by \textsf{GLouvain$_h$} and both also show a strong similarity ($0.7$) with the communities returned from the flattening-based methods. \revm{Results for other data are not reported here for space reasons, but confirm the same trends highlighted by the analysis of accuracy.} \rev{N}ode-partitioning methods may produce similar community structures on specific cases (i.e., depending on the methods and the target network), suggesting that, when multiple community memberships are not allowed, some communities will often be unambiguously recognized in the network topology.

-\rev{Figure~\ref{fig:pws:omega_n_comparision_2} makes this underlying trend clearly visible showing how flattening-based methods, \textsf{Infomap} (both variations) and \textsf{GLouvain} (both variations) produce highly similar results, although not corresponding to the ground truth, and are largely different from what is returned by the other methods.}

-Summing up, we observed that node-partitioning methods may produce similar community structures on specific cases (i.e., depending on the methods and the target network), suggesting that, when multiple community memberships are not allowed, some communities will often be unambiguously recognized in the network topology.
 Conversely, multiple community memberships allowed by overlapping methods end up in extremely variate solutions, i.e., relatively low similarities are observed regardless of the selected network and pair of methods.